texterapp/Texter/index.md

 ## Permissions that the app needs

-The permissions that the Texter app require are:
+The Texter Android app requires following permissions:

 - Permissions to Set Alarm
 - Permissions to Receive Boot Completed